oveleon/contao-component-style-manager/README.md

 - Passing variables to the template
     - Formatting output using predefined methods or your own
 - Import / Export
+    - Automatic import of configurations from third-party bundles
 - Available for
     - Layouts
     - Pages